zopefoundation/grok/doc/reference/components.rst

 where you need to dynamically provide the connection settings so that they can be edited through-the-web.

-.. class:: grok.LocalUtility
+.. autoclass:: grok.LocalUtility
+   :members:

-    Base class to define a utility that will be registered local to a :class:`grok.Site` or :class:`grok.Application` object by using the :func:`grok.local_utility` directive.
+    Defines utilities that will be registered local to a :class:`grok.Site` or :class:`grok.Application` object by using
+    the :func:`grok.local_utility` directive.

     **Directives:**

-    :func:`grok.implements(\*interfaces)`
+    :data:`grok.implements(\*interfaces)`
         Optional.
 Identifies the interfaces(s) the utility implements.

-    :func:`grok.name(name)`
+    :data:`grok.name(name)`
         Optional.
 Identifies the name used for the adapter registration.
 If ommitted, no name will be used.

         When a name is used for the local utility registration, the local utility can only be retrieved by explicitely using its name.

-    :func:`grok.provides(name)`
+    :data:`grok.provides(name)`
         Maybe required.
-If the local utility implements more than one interface or if the implemented interface cannot be determined, :func:`grok.provides` is required to disambiguate for what interface the local utility will be registered.
+If the local utility implements more than one interface or if the implemented interface cannot be determined, :func:`grok.provides` is required to disambiguate
+        for what interface the local utility will be registered.

   	.. seealso::

-	    Local utilities need to be registered in the context of :class:`grok.Site` or :class:`grok.Application` using the :func:`grok.local_utility` directive.
+	    Local utilities need to be registered in the context of :class:`grok.Site` or :class:`grok.Application` using the
+	    :func:`grok.local_utility` directive.

 :class:`grok.Site`
 ==================